 Specific donor-related risks should always be discussed with your transplant team.

-Dr Rafael Matesanz, medical director of the Organizacion Nacional de Trasplantes in Madrid, on Spanish organ donation
+Dr Rafael Matesanz, medical director of the Organizacion Nacional de Trasplantes in Madrid, says of Spanish organ donation:

 Spain has the most impressive deceased organ donation rates in the world.
 It’s been this way for some time.
 Dr Rafael says the country’s success over the last 20 years is down to being prepared in intensive care.

 Spain has doctors acting as transplant coordinators in intensive care at every hospital.
 They take a lead role in spotting potential donors.
-These doctors can approach the patient’s family and prepare them for the option earlier on.
+These doctors can approach the patient’s family and prepare them with their options earlier on.